How Should Cycling Shoes Fit?

 There are a number of small but important differences between road cycling shoes and mountain bike shoes.
 Many of these differences centre around the sole, grip and cleat compatibility.
 Whereas on the road the amount of time you spend with your feet on the ground is minimal, off road there are many more instances where you may have to put your foot down or get off and walk with your bike.
 A durable, grippy sole, therefore, is a must, as is a sole with a little more give than a road cycling shoe.

 Mountain bikers tend to ride with double-sided, mud-shedding pedals, which use a different cleat to a road cycling shoe.
 The double-sided aspect puts an attachment for the cleat on both sides of the pedal, making it easier to clip in.
 The mountain bike cleat is smaller, and recessed within the tread, to make walking in the shoes easier.
-Lastly, the material of the shoe may differ between the two types of shoe.
+Lastly, the material of mountain bike shoes may differ to road cycling shoes.
 With the chances of encountering mud, rocks and the undergrowth higher off road, mountain bike shoes will often be made from a tougher, easier to clean material.
+A deep heel pocket in mountain bike shoes can significantly reduce heel lift, enhancing foot stability and contact with the pedals.
+Ensuring that the pedal axle is free from mud build-up and that laces are protected can enhance the functionality and reliability of your MTB cycling shoes.

 What is the best closure system to use on cycling shoes?

-There are a number of different closure options available, from Velcro straps to ratchets and dials and even laces.
+There are a number of different closure options available, from a Velcro strap to ratchets, dials and even traditional laces.
 When it comes to choosing what closure system you need, a lot comes down to personal preference.
-If you plan to wear overshoes with the shoes, accessing and being able to adjust the closure system should also be taken into consideration, with dials and ratchets being easier to operate than Velcro straps or laces.
+If you plan to wear overshoes with the shoes, accessing and being able to adjust the closure system should also be taken into consideration, with a Boa dial or ratchet being easier to operate than Velcro straps or laces.
+A lace closure system can provide a reliable and adjustable fit, enhancing comfort and performance during rides.

 Dials, laces and ratchets can also often be replaced, prolonging the life of the shoes.
 The type of closure system and where it is positioned on the shoe can also dictate comfort, with many manufacturers focusing on systems and positions to reduce the chances of hotspots and discomfort.